RobotecAI/ros2-for-unity/README.md

 This asset can be prepared in two flavours:

-- standalone mode, where no ROS2 installation required on target machine, e.g. your Unity3D simulation server.
+- standalone mode, where no ROS2 installation is required on target machine, e.g., your Unity3D simulation server.
 All required dependencies are installed and can be used e.g. as a complete set of Unity3D plugins.
 - overlay mode, where the ROS2 installation is required on target machine.
 Only asset libraries and generated messages are installed therefore ROS2 instance must be sourced.

 ## Releases